ttnny/dsa-practice/README.md

-# Data Structures and Algorithms Practice Problems
+# Data Structures and Algorithms Practice Problems & Challenges

-This living repo is my solutions to the Data Structures and Algorithms practice problems and challenges.
-They have been collected from the interviews, LeetCode, HackerRank, GeeksforGeeks, etc.
+This living repo is my practice with Data Structures and Algorithms.
+These problems and challenges have been collected from the interviews, LeetCode, HackerRank, GeeksforGeeks, etc.

 Programming languages used:
 - Java (mostly)